+Start planning your post-operative recovery: Talk with your family and/or friends about what help you will need after your surgery.
 If you have concerns about how you will cope after your surgery talk to your GP or health professional.
-It is also advisable that you inform us if you have mobility problems or disabilities that might affect your recovery.
-Please see the section "what can I do and when after my surgery?" to help you plan ahead.
+If you live alone we advise you have someone stay with you for the first few days when you are home.
+If you are a main carer for someone else, ensure arrangements are in place to help.
+It is also advisable you inform us if you have mobility problems or disabilities that might affect your recovery.
+Please see the section "What can I do and when after my surgery?" to help you plan ahead.